Pulmonary Sarcoidosis

 Chest X-ray.
 This imaging test is used to assess the lungs, as well as the heart.
 Chest X-rays may show important information about the size, shape, and location of the lungs, large breathing tubes (bronchi), and the area in the middle of the chest separating the lungs (mediastinum).

 CT scan.
-This imaging test uses X-rays and computer technology to make horizontal images (called slices) of the body.
+This imaging test uses X-rays and computer technology to make horizontal images of the body.
 A CT scan shows detailed images of any part of the body, including the lungs.
 CT scans are more detailed than regular X-rays.
 They can be used to diagnose lung diseases, watch disease progression, and assess response to treatment.

 Blood tests.
 These can be used to check the amount of carbon dioxide and oxygen in the blood, evaluate liver and kidney function, and look for infection and other diseases.